Learn to write compelling LinkedIn posts for better engagement. Get noticed by your target audience. Boost your LinkedIn strategy now.

 6. Add a Visual Element

-To build your personal brand on LinkedIn, you need to perfect your content strategy.
-Other than crafting the perfect posts, you also need to add visual elements to your content.
+To build your personal brand on LinkedIn, you must perfect your content strategy.
+Other than crafting the perfect posts, you must add visual elements to your content.
 Visually attractive posts are more likely to be shared.
 They also generate more engagement and get more content.

 Consider LinkedIn carousels, for instance.
 These receive three times more clicks than any other type of content on LinkedIn.
 So, the next time you post something, consider adding a video, an image, or an infographic.